complexdatacollective/Server/README.md

 This application runs on Electron and consists of two parts (and a third spawned), which correlate to Electron's main/rendering processes:

-1. The UI, which contains the configuration/export screens.
+1. `src/renderer`: The UI, which contains the configuration/export screens.
-1. The main process, manages the tray and spawns a server process
+1. `src/main`: The main process, manages the tray and spawns a server process
-1. The Server process which receives data and adds it to a store [storage is not yet implemented]
+1. `src/main/worker`: The background Server process which receives data and adds it to a store [storage is not yet implemented]

 ### 1. The UI